venomous0x/WhatsAPI/README.md

 ### What is WhatsApp?
 According to [the company](http://www.whatsapp.com/):

-> ìWhatsApp Messenger is a cross-platform mobile messenger that replaces SMS and works through the existing internet data plan of your device.
+> ‚ÄúWhatsApp Messenger is a cross-platform mobile messenger that replaces SMS and works through the existing internet data plan of your device.
 WhatsApp is available for iPhone, BlackBerry, Android, Windows Phone, Nokia Symbian60 & S40 phones.
-Because WhatsApp Messenger uses the same internet data plan that you use for email and web browsing, there is no cost to message and stay in touch with your friends.î
+Because WhatsApp Messenger uses the same internet data plan that you use for email and web browsing, there is no cost to message and stay in touch with your friends.‚Äù

 Late 2011 numbers: 1 billion messages per day, ~20 million users.